 Lord, please reserve my mansion, robe and crown

-(And I’ll receive my mansion Robe, and crown.)
+(And I’ll receive my mansion robe and crown.)

 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also (John 14:2-3).
 This passage, is the only place where the word ‘mansion’ comes from into our thinking of heaven.
-If you read this verse in the NIV or ESV you will read “many rooms” in verse 2.
-However, if you read this verse in the KJV or the Berean, it is translated as “many mansions.”
-The word in question is μονή (moné), which can be translated as “dwelling-place”, “lodging”, “room”, “abode”, or “mansion”.
+If you read this verse in the NIV or ESV you will read, “many rooms” in verse 2.
+However, if you read this verse in the KJV or the Berean, it is translated as, “many mansions.”
+The word in question is μονή (moné), which can be translated as a “dwelling-place”, “lodging”, “room”, “abode”, or “mansion”.
 In this passage, some translate it as “rooms”, because Jesus says in “my Father’s house,” believing that our place is in a house shared with the Father, and better describes His gift to us.
-However, others translate it as “mansions,” believing that the “Father’s house” refers to the new Jerusalem, and that our places being prepared are separate structures within the city, believing that ‘mansion’ better describes the glory of what we shall receive.
+However, others translate it as “mansions,” believing that the “Father’s house” refers to the new Jerusalem, and that our places being prepared are separate structures within this city, believing that ‘mansion’ better describes the glory of what we shall receive.
 Personally, I prefer ‘room’ or ‘dwelling-place,’ for I believe using ‘mansion’ places too much emphasis on what we are expecting to be given.
 Yes, we shall receive a glorious place; however, the glory of the Father will far outweigh anything else of heaven–and His glory, should be our most dominant focus of what heaven will be like.